July-to-me/july-to-me/README.md

 During college, I had various leadership roles that made me the person that I am today.
 I am passionate about helping those from a similar cultural and economic background.
 I hope that someday I will be able to help as many people achieve their dream of climbing up the social/economic ladder as I currently am!
 Here are the positions that I worked in.

-Markup : - A Mentor for Latino Males United (08/208-05/2022)
+- A Mentor for Latino Males United (08/208-05/2022)
   - A mentorship for freshman Latino males geared to reconnect to Latinx American culture
                   - Sub-nested bullet etc
           - Crafted strong long-lasting personal connections with upperclassmen & Latino leaders in Texas A&M -Hosted cultural events throughout spring and fall semesters in regard to real-life tragedies amongst the Latinx communities and brought awareness to dilemmas such as mental health and immigration